"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Acknowledgement

 \section{Acknowledgement}

-C.J. acknowledges S. N. Bose Centre, Kolkata, for the postdoctoral fellowship and the Ministry of Science and Technology, Taiwan, for partial financial support (Grant No. MOST 108-2811-M-006-516) and thanks J. Kaniewski for useful discussions.
-D.D. acknowledges the financial support from the University Grants Commission (UGC), Government of India and also acknowledges his visit at S. N. Bose National Centre for Basic Sciences, Kolkata, where a part of the work was done.
+C.J. acknowledges S. N. Bose Centre, Kolkata, for the postdoctoral fellowship and the Polish Academy of Sciences, Poland for partial financial support and thanks J. Kaniewski for useful discussions.
+D.D. acknowledges the Science and Engineering Research Board (SERB), Government of India for financial support through the National Post Doctoral Fellowship (NPDF) (File No. PDF/2020/001358).
 S.D. acknowledge financial support from the INSPIRE program, Department of Science and Technology, Government of India (Grant No. C/5576/IFD/2015-16).
 S.G. acknowledges the S. N. Bose National Centre for Basic Sciences, Kolkata for financial support.
-A.S.M. acknowledges Project No. DST/ICPS/QuEST/2018/98 from the Department of Science and Technology, Government of India.
+A.S.M. acknowledges Project No. DST/ICPS/QuEST/2018/98 from the Department of Science and Technology, Government of India. \textbf{On behalf of all authors, the corresponding author states that there is no conflict of interest.}

 \begin{widetext}